dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

 }
 </pre>

-When generating an implementation of the `orderDtoToOrderEntity()` method, MapStruct will apply the hand-written `loadById()` method of the repository class to map the customer id in `OrderDto` to the corresponding customer entity referenced by the resulting order entity.
-By annotating a parameter with `@TargetType`, you advice MapStruct to pass the expected target type via that parameter.
+When generating an implementation of the `orderDtoToOrderEntity()` method, Dettonville will apply the hand-written `loadById()` method of the repository class to map the customer id in `OrderDto` to the corresponding customer entity referenced by the resulting order entity.
+By annotating a parameter with `@TargetType`, you advice Dettonville to pass the expected target type via that parameter.
 This type can then be used for instance to load the right entity via JPA/Hibernate.

 ### Customizing mapping logic using decorators